jorendorff/talks/algebraic-data-types/adts.md

 That sentence, incidentally, is most of the definition of natural numbers.
 Like, for-real mathematicians will tell you that's what numbers are.

+(The `deriving` keyword asks Haskell to autogenerate some code for us.
+Because we're `deriving Eq`, the `==` operator automatically works on `Nat` values.)

-He then defines a function that performs addition on `Nat` values.
+Eric then implements addition on `Nat` values.
 And so on.
+Blah blah blah.

-But this is where things get interesting:
+This is where things get interesting:

 >     infinity = Succ infinity